Why do we need a new Main Library?

 Would this money be better spent on affordable housing, for example?

-Last year, the City of Boise proposed a plan – Grow Our Housing – to address housing needs in our community, including housing affordability.
+In 2018, the City of Boise proposed a plan – Grow Our Housing – to address housing needs in our community, including housing affordability.
 By utilizing new tools and existing partnerships we have already built and made available Adare Manor, New Path Community Housing and Valor Pointe.
 We are continuing to explore viable tools to address housing in Boise and working with the Idaho Housing and Finance Association, Boise City/Ada County Housing Authority and Capital City Development Corporation on several options, including low-income housing tax credits and Section 8 project-based investments.
 With increased attendance and program participation, the current Main Library building—originally intended for use as a warehouse—needs our attention too, as it no longer meets the needs of a growing population or keeps pace with the ever-evolving programming, technology and services of a modern-day library.
 Improving access to libraries and related programs, as well as making affordability of housing available to our citizens are both top priorities of the city to maintain our quality of life.

 How much public money is spent locally?